Alienmaster/divoc_CRG/README.md

-# world-map-starterkit
+# Code Review Map

-This repositor is intended to give you an overview over the features in the world as well as a good starting point for creating your own maps!
-Feel free to use and change them!
+This map is to introduce some Code Review Groups